 Skip to main content

 Stac includes a powerful caching system that stores screens locally, enabling offline access, instant loading, and more efficient network usage.
-The caching layer works automatically with the Stac widget and can be customized for different use cases.
+The caching layer works automatically with the Stac widget and is configured globally during initialization.

 How Caching Works